facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 6. Dissasembling the firmware.

 Many CCTV systems are based off of similar architecture commonly featuring HiSilicon Chipsets.
-These systems have a linux based operating system stored onboard them usually on a SOIC-8 Flash IC chip.
+These systems have a linux based operating system onboard, usually on a SOIC-8 Flash IC chip.
 The underlying operating systems are also often common with only logos and graphics changing between them.

+The aim of this aricle is to provide some examples of how to access further data and retrieve passwords from some of these systems.